wumpyproject/drc-spec/docs/key-reference.md

 Hash of all integrations in a guild, mapping the integration ID to its normalized data.

-### Guild Bans

-* `drc:v1:bans:{guild.id}:{user.id}` (string)
-* TTL: ...

-String representing the ban reason for the particular user.
-This has to be a string to allow per-user expiry, otherwise the hash may grow infinitely large.

 ### Guild Welcome Screen

 * `drc:v1:welcome-screen:{guild.id}` (string)